codezenn/echo-iris/CONTRIBUTING.md

 `docs/troubleshooting.md` for the gotchas that took the original team time to solve.
-Audio device card swaps on reboot, the IMX500 firmware lock that needs a full USB-C power cycle, the Bookworm latin-1 locale crash, and the charge-only USB cable trap on the Arduino Nano R4 are all documented.
+Audio device card swaps on reboot, the IMX500 firmware lock that needs a full USB C power cycle, the Bookworm latin-1 locale crash, and the charge only USB cable trap on the Arduino Nano R4 are all documented.

-`docs/setup_guide_16gb.md` for the from-scratch Pi rebuild procedure.
+`docs/setup_guide_16gb.md` for the from scratch Pi rebuild procedure.
 If you are starting on fresh hardware, this is your sequence of operations.

 `hardware/BOM.md` for the parts list with funding sources.
 Several components (the WS2812B LED strip, the PCA9685 servo controller) were abandoned and the BOM documents why.

 The most valuable extensions Group 35 left for you.
-Voice-announced YOLO detections (the detection runs continuously today but IRIS does not narrate what it sees unless asked).
+Voice announced YOLO detections (the detection runs continuously today but IRIS does not narrate what it sees unless asked).
 V2V communication via MQTT between the white IRIS Jeep and the green Jeep.
-Autonomous lane-following or obstacle-avoidance using the existing motor driver pattern from the green Jeep team.
+Autonomous lane following or obstacle avoidance using the existing motor driver pattern from the green Jeep team.
 A faster text-only LLM swap (gemma3:1b was researched but not benchmarked).